NWU Libraries homepage

 Ntobeko Sikhakhane

 For three years at the NWU LIS, since July 2021, your tenure has been characterised by your dedication and visionary approach.
-Ntobeko has not only managed the Information Resources section but has also significantly elevated it.” says Neli Tshabalala, Director of Shared Services.
+Ntobeko has not only managed the Information Resources section but has also significantly elevated it,” says Neli Tshabalala, Director of Shared Services.

-His role has been multifaceted and demanding in liaising with book and database suppliers to ensure the best resources available, managing the budget with exceptional care and precision, and managing cross campus teams within the Information Resources section.
+His role has been multifaceted and demanding in liaising with book and database suppliers to ensure the best resources available, managing the budget with exceptional care and precision, and managing cross-campus teams within the Information Resources section.
 He has been the bridge between other entities, the Research and Open Scholarship and Information and Learning services’ needs and the ever-evolving world of knowledge resources, ensuring that all requirements were met while maintaining strong professional relationships with the LIS partners.

-The stewardship of managing the information resources budget is commendable, balancing the need to expand and strengthening the collections with fiscal responsibility.
+The stewardship of managing the information resources budget is commendable, balancing the need to expand and strengthen the collections with fiscal responsibility.
 Ntobeko has been resourceful, especially in times when resources were stretched thin, with the ability to motivate additional funding support.
 His management went beyond tasks and responsibilities as he cultivated a sense of collaboration and nurtured other staff members’ career paths.

 Kholofelo Makola